aicpslab/certnet-control-sim/README.md

   - **control allocation (CA)**,
   - **adaptive cruise control (ACC)**.

-The framework is designed to **decouple hard-constraint feasibility from performance learning**: offline, we compile and synthesize certified feasible candidate libraries; online, we execute a fixed-structure algebraic pipeline without iterative optimization.
+The framework is designed to **decouple hard-constraint feasibility from performance learning**: offline, we synthesize certified feasible candidate libraries and train the learning component; online, we execute a fixed-structure algebraic pipeline without iterative optimization.

 ---